dkhutch/access_esm_miocene/README.md

 Go into the directory **make_atmos**.
 Run the following:

 - **make_lsm.py** : Generates a netcdf file of the new binary land-sea mask called **lsm_mio_v3.nc**, using the landfrac_um1t.nc fractional land mask.
 - **interp_fields_mio.py** : Uses nearest neighbour interpolation to create a new atmos restart file on the updated land-sea mask.
+The new restart file is called **restart.mio**.
 This script relies on utility scripts located in:
 /g/data/access/projects/access/apps/pythonlib/umfile_utils/
 - **interp_fields_mio_arg.py** : This is a command-line script (using argparse) requiring an input and output file of ancillary files.
 This should be done as in the following:
 - ./interp_fields_mio_arg.py cable_vegfunc_N96.anc cable_vegfunc_N96.anc.mio